3 Shelby County residents hospitalized with COVID-19 - Sidney Daily News

 SIDNEY – Three Shelby County residents currently are hospitalized because of COVID-19, the Sidney-Shelby County Health Department reported Tuesday.

-The Sidney-Shelby County Health Department reported nine new cases of COVID-19 Monday afternoon, raising the county’s total number of cases to 122.
+The Sidney-Shelby County Health Department reported nine new cases of COVID-19 Monday afternoon.
 The new cases involve a girl between the ages of 0 to 9, a man in his 30s, a woman in her 30s, a man in his 40s, a woman in her 40s, a man in his 50s, a woman in her 50s and two men in their 60s.

+Ten new cases were reported Tuesday.
+New cases include a woman in her 20s, a girl between the ages of 10-19, a man in his 50s, a woman in her 40s, a man in his 40s, a girl between the ages of 0-9, a girl between the ages of 10-19, a man in his 30s, a men in his 60s ana a man in his 40s.

+Six new cases were reported Wednesday by the heallth department.
+The cases include a woman in her 30s, a womn in her 50s, a girl between the ages of 0-9 years old, a boy between the ages of 10-19, a man in his 50s and woman inher 40s.

-The positive cases in Shelby County by age include three girls and two boy younger than the age of 10; three girls and five boys in the age range of 10 to 19; eight men and six women in their 20s; seven men and 15 women in their 30s; seven men and seven women in their 40s; seven men and 11 women in their 50s; 12 men and eight women in their 60s; five men and seven women in their 70s; three men and four women in their 80s; and one man and one woman in their 90s.
+The positive cases in Shelby County by age include five girls and two boys younger than the age of 10; five girls and six boys in the age range of 10 to 19; eight men and seven women in their 20s; seven men and 16 women in their 30s; nine men and nine women in their 40s; 10 men and 12 women in their 50s; 13 men and eight women in their 60s; five men and seven women in their 70s; three men and four women in their 80s; and one man and one woman in their 90s.

 There have been 22 Shelby County residents hospitalized, including the three who are currently hospitalized.